TZeys/RVCI/README.md

 - Arduino Nano
 - 5x 10k Potentiometers
+- 5x 0.1uF ceramic lowpass filtering capacitors (these can be omitted, but are highly recommended)
 - A 3-Way Toggle Switch
 - Whatever enclosure you can come up with (3D printed, breadboard, shoebox, whatever)